sicreative/VoltageShift/README.md

      ./voltageshift removelaunchd

+For load the kext in current directory (remaining kext driver on system)

+    ./voltageshift loadkext

+or

+    sudo kextutil  -r ./  -b com.sicreative.VoltageShift

+For unload the kext

+    ./voltageshift unloadkext

+or

+    sudo kextunload -b com.sicreative.VoltageShift

+For check the kext is loaded

+    kextstat | grep -v com.apple

+should show "com.sicreative.VoltageShift"  on return.

+##Caution: Remaining the kext on system may violate system because other program may change the MSR without root (sudo) authorizing.

 ChangeLog
 ---------

+Versions 1.25:
+1. Support kext remaining on System

 Versions 1.24:
 1. Support Big Sur and Universial building on Xcode12 (load on Apple Silicon will simply exit )